 Our primary uses of funds at our holding company level include payment of general operating expenses, payment of principal, interest and other expenses related to holding company debt and payment of dividends to our stockholders.
-We intend to pay quarterly cash dividends on our common shares, as described on page 28.
+We intend to pay two dividends to our stockholders totaling \$200.0 million in the aggregate in October 2007.
+After our initial public offering, we intend to pay quarterly cash dividends on our common stock, as described on page 28.
 The declaration and payment of future dividends to holders of our common stock will be at the discretion of our board of directors.